milestonesys/mipsdk-samples-vps/VPSToolkit/README.md

 3. If the MIP SDK Tray Manager is running, exit it (right-click the MIP SDK Tray Manager icon in the System Tray and select "Exit Tray Manager").

-4. Copy the following files from the output folder of the build into a subdirectory of the MIPPlugins directory in your XProtect VMS installation:
+4. Copy the following files from the output folder of the build into a subdirectory (VpsConfiguration) of the MIPPlugins directory in your XProtect VMS installation:

    * `plugin.def`
-   * `VideoOS.ConfigurationAPI.dll`
    * `VpsConfiguration.dll`

    For example, open a command prompt as Administrator inside the build output folder and execute the following commands: